ArtalkJS/Artalk/CONTRIBUTING.md

 ### Development Workflow

 In most cases, to set up a complete development instance, you need to navigate to the Artalk Repo directory and then execute `make dev`.
 This will run the backend on port `23366`.
-Then, execute `cd ui && pnpm dev`, which will run the frontend on port `5173`.
+Then, execute `pnpm dev`, which will run the frontend on port `5173`.
 You can optionally execute `pnpm dev:sidebar` to run the sidebar frontend on port `23367`.
 For frontend development, you need to access `http://localhost:5173` in your browser to perform your development and testing.

-When you make changes to the frontend code, you can build the complete frontend program using `cd ui && pnpm build:all`.
-The JavaScript and CSS code can be found in `ui/packages/artalk/dist`.
+When you make changes to the frontend code, you can build the complete frontend program using `pnpm build:all`.
+The JavaScript and CSS code can be found in `ui/artalk/dist`.

 When you make changes to the backend code, running `make all` will build the complete backend program.
 Note that since the backend program also embeds the frontend code, the `scripts/build-frontend.sh` script will run during backend program building, which includes the embedded frontend main program and sidebar frontend program.
 If you are interested, you can explore the complete frontend build process in the `Makefile` code.